Aspects of area formulas by way of Luzin, Rad\'o, and Reichelderfer on metric measure spaces: Metric measure spaces: doubling and Poincar e

 \section{Metric measure spaces: doubling and Poincar\'e}

 We briefly recall the basic definitions and collect some well-known results needed later.
-For a thorough treatment we refer the reader to the forthcoming monograph by A. and J. Bj\"orn~\cite{BBbook} and Heinonen~\cite{heinonen}.
+For a thorough treatment we refer the reader to a monograph by A. and J. Bj\"orn~\cite{BBbook} and Heinonen~\cite{heinonen}.